Going, Going, Gone (Bryan White song)

 "Going, Going, Gone" is a song written by Bob DiPiero, John Scott Sherrill, and Steve Cropper.
-It was first recorded by American country music artist Bryan White on his 1994 self-titled debut album.
+It was first recorded by the American country music artist Bryan White on his 1994 first album, Bryan White.

 It was covered by American country music artist Neal McCoy and released in September 1996 as the second single from his album Neal McCoy.
-The song reached #35 on the Billboard Hot Country Singles & Tracks chart.
+The song reached number 35 on the Billboard Hot Country Singles & Tracks chart.